Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 New reality: Premium positioning established, sustainable business model, doubled revenue at half the hours

-Principle 1: Speed over comfort.
-Fast, painful change beats slow grinding poverty.
-Rip bandaid off.
+Principle 1: choose speed over comfort.
+Fast, painful change is better than slow, grinding poverty, so rip the bandage off.

-Principle 4: Positioning repair takes time.
-After chronic underpricing, the market sees you as a budget option.
-Takes 6-12 months to reposition as premium.
-Be patient but consistent.
+Principle 4: accept that fixing your positioning takes time.
+After long periods of underpricing, the market views you as a budget option, and it takes 6–12 months to shift into a premium position, so stay patient and consistent.

 Month 3 post-correction: